How to Unlock Customer Insight and Value with Third-Party Data

-When you analyse your product data against Mosaic groups, you’ll notice trends in the types of products that certain groups of customers buy.
+When you analyze your product data against Mosaic groups, you’ll notice trends in the types of products that certain groups of customers buy.
 For example, you might find that your most affluent segment tends to make repeat purchases of women’s and children’s clothing, whereas your lower-value segments tend to be one-time buyers of shoes or accessories; this information should inform every aspect of your communications, including the recommended product algorithm on your ecommerce site.

 By understanding which categories and messages are most likely to drive the next purchase, you can create targeted cross-sell and upsell campaigns for each group that ultimately increase customer lifetime value.

-Additionally, Mosaic groups can inform the prioritisation of your cross-sell and upsell activities.
+Additionally, Mosaic groups can inform the prioritization of your cross-sell and upsell activities.
 If you know that Mosaic group A most frequently makes repeat purchases from your brand, then you can feel confident that investing more paid media targeting that group will reap the highest return.

 INSIGHT: Use the new customer data you’ve collected to refine your learnings.

 Once you’ve implemented Mosaic-driven customer engagement campaigns, you’ll begin to pull in new first-party and zero-party data regarding the response to those campaigns.
-Coupled with Experian Mosaic, this new data can help you continue to refine your customer knowledge and gain increasingly nuanced insights about the underlying differences in value and order behaviour between your core customer groups.
+Coupled with Experian Mosaic, this new data can help you continue to refine your customer knowledge and gain increasingly nuanced insights about the underlying differences in value and order behavior between your core customer groups.

 Know your customers to grow your business